Maria is a Principal Lecturer in Psychology with a particular responsibility for staff development and staff wellbeing.

 - gay and lesbian psychology.

-Further information may be obtained from the NTU Graduate School.
+Further information may be obtained from the NTU Doctoral School.

 Levi A.X.
 Akingbala & Maria Kontogianni (2013).
 Spoilsports: How do gender and sexuality non-conforming athletes participate in the resistant heteronormative sporting climate?
 Psychology of Sexualities Review, Vol. 4, No. 1, Autumn 2013